Your Fall Garden Checklist

 Get your cool-weather annuals planted

-Some flowers, like violas and mums, like the winter!
-Now is the time to transplant -- and to bring in your delicate potted plants.
-At the same time, you should also set up your frost protection for fragile plants that can't be moved.
+Some flowers, like violas and mums, enjoy the winter!
+Transplant them now -- and bring in your delicate potted plants.
+You should also set up frost protection for fragile plants that can't be moved.
 Add stakes so you can wrap them in frost cloth or other coverings, set up cold frames, and get ready with water jugs to station around your plants so you can stave off frost damage.

 Think about pathogens and infestations

 It's winter, so nothing can live, right?
-Well, actually, insects and other pests will keep right on going after fallen fruit, and you'll want to avoid an exterminator's visit, so make sure to clear your harvest well.
-At the same time, plan a crop rotation, because if the same plant is grown year after year in the same place, infection with a pathogen is more likely.
+Well, actually, insects and other pests will keep right on going after fallen fruit, so make sure to clear your harvest well.
+Plan a crop rotation, too, because if the same plant is grown year after year in the same place, infection with a pathogen is more likely.
 Keeping a gardening log or journal is helpful for charting information about crop rotations, seeds, and other garden details.

 Cut back and trim

 Cut back your dead plants so they won't harbor pests, and so they can start growing anew.
-Now is also a good time to trim, clip, and organize other plants.
-Meanwhile, all these clippings will make a great layer in the compost, which can also include fall leaves at this time of year.
-(You can also make a separate leaf pile for composting.)
-If you have any plants with diseased foliage, do not put them in the compost!
-Bag them and dispose of them separately.
+Trim, clip, and organize other plants, too.
+Meanwhile, all these clippings will make a great layer in the compost, which can also include fall leaves.
+(If you prefer, make a separate leaf pile for composting.)
+Do not put any plants with diseased foliage in the compost!
+Bag and dispose of them separately.

 Garden shed cleanup and maintenance

-The summer tends to be a period for gardening exuberance, which equates to a seriously messy shed.
-Take the time to organize, clean and sharpen tools, clean the shed, and make sure everything is tidy for spring.
-This is also a good time to take a census of any seeds and other supplies to determine what you're going to need in the coming months.
-Check on the shed to see if you need to call a handyman to make any repairs before it starts raining!
+The summer tends to be a period for gardening exuberance, which equates to a seriously messy shed by fall.
+Take an hour or two to organize, clean and sharpen tools, clean the shed, and make sure everything is tidy for spring.
+This is also a good chance to take a census of any seeds and other supplies to determine what you're going to need in the coming months.
+Check to see whether you'll need to call a handyman to make repairs on the shed before it starts snowing!

 With your garden tucked away, you'll have a few months off except for basic maintenance while your plants get a break too -- and everyone will be happier come spring.
-If you don't have time this busy holiday season, call a Portland landscaping service to help you get the garden prepared.
+If you are too busy this holiday season, call a Portland landscaping service to help you get the garden prepared.

 Katie Marks writes for Networx.com.